calebjyang/AAConnect/docs/PRD.md

 ---

-## 🌟 Core Features
+## �� Core Features

-### 📆 Event Calendar - COMPLETED ✅
+### 🔐 Authentication - COMPLETED ✅
-- Chronological or calendar view of events
-- Each event includes name, date/time, location, description
-- RSVP handled via external Google Form
+- Login required via Google OAuth
-- Admins can create/edit/delete events via admin dashboard
-- **List and Calendar View Toggle**: Users can switch between chronological and calendar layouts
-- **Event Detail Modal**: Comprehensive event information with Google Calendar integration
+- No domain restrictions for multi-campus and staff support

+### 🏠 Landing Page - COMPLETED ✅
+- Hero section with welcoming design and dual call-to-action buttons
+- Social media integration with direct links to Instagram, Facebook, Discord, and Linktree
+- Email subscription form for community newsletter
+- Quick Actions section with Events Calendar, Rides, and Community cards
-- **Past Events Display**: Historical event viewing with visual distinction
+- Upcoming Events section with dynamic loading from Firebase
+- Responsive design optimized for mobile-first PWA installation
+- Accessibility improvements (WCAG 2.2 AA compliant)

 ### 🚗 Afterevent Carpool Coordinator - COMPLETED ✅
 - Members indicate whether they are a driver or need a ride